streamr-dev/network/packages/client/README.md

 })
 ```

-Authenticating with an Ethereum private key contained in an Ethereum (web3) provider:
+Authenticating with an Ethereum private key contained in an Ethereum (web3) provider (e.g. MetaMask):
 ```js
 const streamr = new StreamrClient({
     auth: {